top of page

 As with many places in Morocco, staying in riad is the best way to experience Chefchaouen.
 These converted homes (also known as dars) are often centuries old, offering an authentic glimpse into Morocco's past.
 Step inside and you'll find cosy rooms ornately decorated in traditional styles, with many surrounding tranquil interior courtyards.
 Each with a unique character and story to tell, staying in a riad or dar is the perfect way to immerse yourself in the culture of Chefchaouen.

-For a more detailed article about Chefchaouen stays, check out my Best Places to Stay in Chefchaouen (for every budget).
+For a more detailed article about Chefchaouen stays, check out my Best Places to Stay in Chefchaouen (for every budget) or splurge at one of these luxury Chefchaouen hotels.

 Luxury places to stay in Chefchaouen